-Mazda has refreshed the CX-3, its rival to the Nissan Juke and Renault Captur, as it passes the midpoint of its life cycle, with a suite of subtle aesthetic refreshes and a £300 price increase over the pre-facelift car.
+The refreshed Mazda CX-3, the Mazda rival to the Nissan Juke and Renault Captur, has been refreshed as it passes the midpoint of its life cycle, with a suite of subtle aesthetic refreshes and a £300 price increase over the pre-facelift car.

 The exterior of the small SUV, now priced from £18,995, remains largely the same, although Mazda has tweaked the grille and side pillars.
 It’s under the bonnet where the biggest change has taken place — the facelifted CX-3 is the first car to get the brand’s 1.8-litre Skyactiv-D diesel engine, which replaces the 1.5-litre diesel unit currently offered.